-Most animals will suffer from some degree of oxygen debt after capture due largely to the respiratory depression associated with anaesthetic drugs (opioids), and it may be necessary to give oxygen to a recumbent animal, if available.
+Most animals will suffer from some degree of oxygen debt after capture due largely to the respiratory depression associated with immobilisation drugs (opioids), and it may be necessary to give oxygen to a recumbent animal, if available.
 Giraffe need very high blood pressure to provide adequate circulation and oxygen delivery to the brain thus the heart operates under extreme pressure and has a high oxygen demand (Paton et al. 2009).
-They also have a large physiological "dead space" because of their long tracheas and this compromises gas exchange in animals that have depressed respiration.
+They also have a large physiological "dead space" because of their long trachea and this compromises gas exchange in animals that have depressed respiration.

 Respiration is the first and most important function to be monitored.
-There must be a free flow of air in and out of the nostrils, which can be checked by holding a hand in front of the giraffe's nostrils.
+There should be a free flow of air in and out of both nostrils, which can be checked by holding a hand in front of/over the giraffe's nostrils.

 Breathing should be slow, deep (to ensure air reaches the lungs) and regular.
-Monitor for at least 30 seconds as breathing can change during recumbency.
+Monitor respiration frequently (every 2-5 minutes) for at least 30 seconds as breathing can change quickly during recumbency.

 The respiration rate of a resting giraffe will be between 8-10 breaths per minute.
 After capture and induction this can increase to more than 12 breaths/minute (Vogelnest & Ralph 1997; Geiser et al. 1992).
 Historically, a dose of butorphanol can help with respiratory depression and a regime using thiafentanil and butorphanol has been used for capture of wild giraffe for this reason.
 However, with the complete reversal of opioid drugs with naltrexone, butorphanol use has become obsolete in managing respiration.
-Some veterinarians have also used doxapram to manage respiratory depression, but this is not common practice.
+Some veterinarians have also used doxapram to temporarily stimulate respiration, but this is not common practice.

 Venous blood is a good indicator of blood oxygen levels.
 Dark red or black colouration indicate poor levels of oxygen saturation.
-The colour of mucous membranes is also a good indicator, and should be a healthy pink.
-Giraffe that have gotten overexcited and are hyperthermic should be given oxygen (if available) and have water poured over their thorax and rubbed into their fur.
+The colour of mucous membranes can also a good indicator in most species and should be a healthy pink, however giraffe gums are often pigmented a purple/grey colour making it difficult to assess.
+Giraffe that have gotten overexcited and are hyperthermic should be given oxygen (if available) and have water poured over their thorax and rubbed into the fur to allow contact with the skin/superficial blood vessels.

-If oxygen is necessary, giraffe can be intubated with an endotracheal tube.
-Giraffe can be intubated "blindly" without visualising the airway.
-To do this, an experienced team member can carefully feel for the glottis with the endotracheal tube and insert into the airway or a team member with a relatively narrow hand can manually palpate the glottis (if the giraffe is large enough to accommodate this) and then feed the endotracheal tube into the airway (but this requires the giraffe to be deeply anesthetised).
-They are best intubated using the 'bush technique': visualising the glottis with a laryngoscope, passing a tracheal exchange catheter through the glottis, threading the exchange catheter through the Murphy's eye of the endotracheal tube, and passing the tube through the glottis using the endotracheal tube visually passing the endoscope into the trachea and then using the endoscope as a stylet to place the tube.
-Oxygen can then be supplied by insufflation or jet ventilation and respiratory support given with a one or two demand valve system or field ventilator.
+If oxygen is necessary (and available) it can be administered through a tube placed into the nose (nasal insufflation).
+It is uncommon to carry the necessary equipment in a field setting for intubating a giraffe, however if to hand a giraffe can be "blindly" intubated with an endotracheal tube.
+To do this, an experienced team member can insert the endotracheal tube and carefully advance the tube while rotating it and keeping the giraffe's head extended.
+To assist, a team member with a relatively narrow hand can manually palpate the glottis (if the giraffe is large enough to accommodate this) and feed the endotracheal tube into the airway (but this requires the giraffe to be deeply anesthetised).
+Alternatively, they can be intubated using the 'bush technique': visualising the glottis with a laryngoscope, passing a tracheal exchange catheter through the glottis, threading the exchange catheter through the Murphy's eye of the endotracheal tube, and passing the tube through the glottis using the exchange catheter as a guide.
+Oxygen can then be supplied by insufflation or jet ventilation, and respiratory support given with a one or two demand valve system or field ventilator.
 Concurrent monitoring of respiratory rate and depth, and blood oxygenation remain essential.